centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-management-discover.md

 ### Access parameters

-Create a new discovery job and select **Azure Management Discover** as the provider.
+Create a new discovery job and select **Microsoft Azure Management Discover** or **Azure Tenant Discovery** as the provider.
 Click on *next* and set the authentication parameters as well as optional access parameters:

 ![image](../../../assets/integrations/plugin-packs/procedures/cloud-azure-management-discover-accessparameters.png)